micmejia/bible-dump/AMPC/Mark/Mark 10.md

-And as He was setting out on His journey, a man ran up and knelt before Him and asked Him, Teacher, [You are [^j]essentially and perfectly [^k]morally] good, what must I do to inherit eternal life [that is, [^l]to partake of eternal salvation in the Messiah's kingdom]?
+And as He was setting out on His journey, a man ran up and knelt before Him and asked Him, Teacher, [You are essentially and perfectly morally] good, what must I do to inherit eternal life [that is, to partake of eternal salvation in the Messiah's kingdom]?